Cyberbot777/prompt-fractal/README.md

   Iris generates fully rewritten versions of prompts based on its review feedback.

 - **Structured Test Logging:**
-  All tests are logged automatically with timestamps and phase labels for future reference.
+  Logs test results with timestamps and phase labels for future reference.

+- **Stability-Based Auto-Stop:**
+  Stops the refinement loop once stable clarity ratings (≥8) are detected across passes.

 - **Modular, Extensible Design:**
-  Built with scalability in mind to enable multi-phase refinement and future integrations.
+  Built for scalability to support multi-phase refinement and future integrations.

 ---